marioscrock/poc-mobilityDCAT-AP/NOTES.md

 - Values above are release-specific and should be reviewed for every `X.Y.Z`.
 - For configurable fields, document only the `src/config.js` update path.
 - Non-config checks remain part of release verification, e.g. confirming `releases/index.html` and `releases/X.Y.Z/index.html` are identical.

+### Draft vs release config.js checklist (to document)

+- Add a dedicated checklist showing which `src/config.js` values must be set when creating:
+	- a new draft publication;
+	- a new release publication.
+- Include at least these keys in the draft vs release comparison:
+	- `specStatus`
+	- `publishDate`
+	- `canonicalURI`
+	- `latestVersion`
+	- `thisVersionURI`
+	- `prevVersionURI`
+	- `latestVersionURI`
+	- `prevRecURI`
+	- `edDraftURI`
+	- `otherLinks` (`Document status`, `Document version`, optional `Reviewed by`, `Approved by`)
+	- `copyrightHolder` / `copyrightURL`

+### HTML-only text items to verify with Peter

+- Some wording may still need direct HTML-level adjustment after build (depending on ReSpec templates and policy wording).
+- Add a review checkpoint with Peter to confirm exactly which statements, if any, must be edited in exported HTML instead of being controlled in `src/config.js`.
+- Record the outcome as a stable rule for future releases/drafts.

 ## 6) Presentation of refactoring objectives